It is always told that the graviton has spin +2 or -2 and that the Higgs particle has spin 0.

 In (3.1) and (3.2) graviton 1, to give them names, had absorbed vacuum marble graviton 2 and in doing so acquires the energy of graviton 2 added to its own energy.
 It is not precisely the Higgs mechanism because it had absorbed a graviton and not a Higgs particle.
 So it is in doubt whether the absorbing graviton gains mass.
 But it has caused one empty spot that will be filled in from the outside and this is one bit of gravitation.
 A vacuum locally acquiring energy, a local excited state of the vacuum, is not yet defined, maybe even not possible.
 So we conclude this reaction will not take place spontaneously in empty space.
 But it does occur in the neighborhood of a quark ready to give that quark its mass.
 (3.5)

 So we conclude there don't have to be two fields, a gravitational field AND a Higgs field.
 When a Higgs vacuum marble emerges, it is absorbed immediately thereafter.
-The hadronic vacuum then is one single grid of gravitons.
-The Higgs field, the Higgs particle, only does exist as a short-living intermediate state between the gravitational field and any coupling anywhere.
+The 3rd generation vacuum then is one single grid of gravitons.
+The 3rd Higgs field, its Higgs particle, only does exist as a short-living intermediate state between the gravitational field and any coupling anywhere.
 The link between space and matter.
 (3.6)

 The gravitational field consists of what we called gravitons, marble-like pieces of space.
 Sometimes the gravitons are filled in with colored gluon pairs, in doing so forming the third Higgs field.
 The field consisting of colored gluon pairs is the strongest field and it is this field that is supposed to form the vacuum, the grid onto which all events are attached.
 More about it below.